• Skip to primary navigation

 Flavor-wise, they don’t hold back.
 The banana base is joined by coconut, chopped walnuts, raisins, and plenty of chocolate chips (because chocolate always helps).
 There’s no butter or refined sugar here — just naturally sweet bananas, almond butter, cinnamon, and a bunch of ingredients that come together into a cookie I’m always happy to have around.

-When storing these paleo banana cookies, let them completely cool first.
+How do I store leftover paleo banana cookies?
+When storing these cookies, let them completely cool first.
 You can transfer them to a cooling rack or wire racks for this.
-Then, pop them into an airtight container and store them at room temperature for 2-3 days, or in the fridge for up to a week.
+Then, pop them into a sealed container and store them at room temperature for 3-4 days.
 They make great meal prep cookies or easy grab-and-go breakfasts.

+Can I freeze the batter?
 Yes!
 The batter freezes well; just be sure to store it in a freezer-proof container.
 Cut the banana slices fresh before baking.

 Watch how to make this recipe